EleetCodeR/FitVisor/README.md

 ## References :

-A big thanks to David Shiffman for his great content, this project  was a inspired from his lectures.
-I definately recommend you to visit his YouTube channel and website.
+A big thanks to David Shiffman for his great content, this project  was inspired from his lectures.
+I definately recommend his YouTube channel and website.

   YouTube Channel - https://www.youtube.com/user/shiffman